Jhut89/Mailchimp-API-3.0-PHP/README.md

 const HEADERS = true;
 ```

-By default this option is set to false.
+By default this option is set to `false`.

 \*\*Please watch for updates, and feel free to Fork or Pull Request.
 Check out the Wiki for a little more info on contributing.